iPeel/HA-Skyline/README.md

 If you can't find the connectors necessary on the inverter side, they can be purchased from <a href="https://cpc.farnell.com/phoenix-contact/mc-1-5-4-st-3-5/plug-free-3-5mm-4way/dp/CN18540">here</a>.

+## Prerequisites

+This integration is managed through the Home Assistant Community Store ( HACS ), please follow the HACS installation steps from <a href="https://hacs.xyz/">the HACS website</a> before continuing.

 ## Installation

-Copy the cyg_skyline directory into the config/custom_components directory on your HomeAssistant setup.
-If there's no custom_components directory already then create on in the config directory.

-After copying the directory, restart your HomeAssistant service.
+From the HACS menu, press the three dots on the top right and select Custom Repositories.
+In the repository, enter https://github.com/iPeel/HA-Skyline and set the category to Integration.
+You should now be able to see the SYG Skyline integration and choose Download from the bottom right of the CYG Skyline integration page.
+If requested to do so, restyart Home Assistant after downloading.

 ## Configuration

 Once installed, add your inverter to HomeAssistant from Settings > Devices and then the Integrations tab.
 At the bottom right, click "Add Integration" then select "CYG Skyline".
+If used for the first time, wait a minute or two while dependencies are installed.
 When prompted, enter the IP address of your Modbus adapter.# The integration then scans for Modbus slaves, adding all inverters discovered.

 ### Multiple parallel inverters